-The University of Iowa is a community whose members hold a variety of religious and philosophical views.
-As a public institution we respect the separation of church and state as a constitutional principle and practice, and we hold, as one of our core values, a commitment to "vigilantly protect free expression of thought."
+The University of Iowa is a community whose members hold various religious and philosophical views.
+As a public institution, we respect the separation of church and state as a constitutional principle and practice, and we hold, as one of our core values, a commitment to "vigilantly protect the free expression of thought."

 Our concern about the appearance of institutional support for a particular religious viewpoint must be balanced against our respect for the rights of individuals to express religious views in their personal dress and in their personal workplaces that are not located in public areas and do not suggest institutional support.

 The guidelines distinguish between public areas and personal workplaces.
 A public area includes any university property where members of the public may come to receive services or attend public events.
 The following list provides a few examples of public areas: